Vgvg777/IP-Converter/README.md

 ![ScreensotA](./img/ScreenshotC.PNG)

-* With this project we wanted to be more experienced using:
+* With this project we wanted to become more experienced using:

  1-C programming language syntax and structure

  2-Functions and how to call them

  3-Data types, such as int and char

  4-Scanf and printf functions to input and output data

  5-Loops, such as while and for loops

  6-Basic mathematics, specifically powers and remainders

  7-Arrays and how to store and manipulate data in arrays

  8-The basic concept of IP addresses and their binary and decimal representations

 * First we see the menu of this C program where the user is prompted to enter a choice of 'a' or 'b'.
 * If the user enters 'a', the program will ask for an IP address in decimal format, validate its format and range, and then convert it to binary.